 Private is the lowest enlisted rank during basic training.
 This rank does not carry insignia on the uniform.

 After completing Basic Combat Training, almost all soldiers receive the rank of Private Second Class.
 This is the first promotion for the majority of enlisted soldiers after completing basic training, or they will get promoted after serving six months in the Army.
-The soldier will perform the skills and knowledge acquired to their new job.
+The soldier will perform the skills and knowledge acquired in their new job.
 They will also follow orders from higher-ranking supervisors.

 Private First Class (E-3)